Lie algebraic invariants in quantum linear optics: Approximate state preparation

+which, substituting in \eqref{eq: probability bound}, bounds the success probability of the transition by $p\leq \frac{1}{2}$.
+This bound is tight since a balanced beamsplitter produces an output $(\ket{20}-\ket{02})/\sqrt{2}$.

-In Appendix \ref{appendix: heralded example}, we give a simple example of the application of these bounds to prepare $\ket{20}$ from $\ket{11}$.
-However, this decomposition into two subspaces doesn't give tight bounds for heralded generation of entangled states, like NOON or Bell states.
-We leave for future work to refine these bounds with other decompositions of $\uM$ into invariant subspaces, like the ones arising in Theorem \ref{thm: invariant self adjoint decomposition}.
+However, this decomposition into two subspaces doesn't give tight bounds for other heralded generation of entangled states, like NOON or Bell states.
+We leave for future work to refine these bounds with the decomposition $\uM = \bigoplus_{\ell=0}^n W_\ell$ from Section \ref{sec: irreducible representations}.